espimarisa/session-rethinkdb-ts/README.md

 ## Maintenance Mode

-This package is in maintenence mode and will only recieve security and major bug-fix updates.
+This package is in maintenance mode and will only recieve security and major bug-fix updates.

 ## Installation